regenwatchdog/regenwatchdog.github.io/_estates/enfield/joycesnells.md

 Appendix 2 to that report, which lists the estates earmarked for renewal, has been witheld by the Council on grounds of commercial sensitivity.

-A ballot of estate residents is expected to be held in November 2021.
+A ballot of estate residents was held in November 2021.
+78% of eligible residents voted in favour of redevelopment on a 85% turnout.